mkarneim/pojobuilder/README.md

   builder interface (see above).
   For an example please see [`Recipient.java`], [`Builder.java`] and [`RecipientBuilder.java`].
   Default is `false`.
+* **includeProperties=&lt;String[]&gt;**
+  specifies which of the pojo's properties will be included into the generated builder.
+All properties that match any property pattern in the specified array will be included.
+All other non-mandatory properties will be excluded.
+  Mandatory properties are those which are passed as constructor or factory method arguments.
+They will never be excluded, neither explicitly nor implicitly.
+  The property pattern consists of a name pattern followed by an optional type pattern.
+  The syntax is `&lt;name pattern&gt;[:&lt;type pattern&gt].` The pattern supports the asterisk `*`
+  wildcard character that matches any character.
+  For an example please see [`InputSourceFactory.java`] and [`InputSourceBuilder.java`].
+  Default is `*`.
+* **excludeProperties=&lt;String[]&gt;**
+  specifies which of the pojo's properties will be excluded from the generated builder.
+All property that match any property pattern in the specified array will be excluded, except those that are mandatory.
+Mandatory properties are those which are passed as constructor or factory method arguments.
+They will never be excluded, neither explicitly nor implicitly.
+  The property pattern consists of a name pattern followed by an optional type pattern.
+  The syntax is `&lt;name pattern&gt;[:&lt;type pattern&gt].` The pattern supports the asterisk `*`
+  wildcard character that matches any character.
+  For an example please see [`CalendarFactory.java`] and [`GregorianCalendarBuilder.java`].
+  Default is the empty array.
 * **withGenerationGap=&lt;boolean&gt;**
   specifies whether the [generation gap pattern] is used.
 If enabled, this will generate two classes (instead of one), of which one contains the